taichi-dev/taichi/docs/syntax.rst

   * For example, indexing is always needed when accessing elements in Taichi tensors, even if the tensor is 0D.
 Use ``x[None] = 123`` to set the value in ``x`` if ``x`` is 0D.
 This is because ``x = 123`` will set ``x`` itself (instead of its containing value) to be the constant ``123`` in python syntax, and, unfortunately, we cannot modify this behavior.

 * Python has relatively low performance.
 This can cause a performance issue when initializing large Taichi tensors with pure python scripts.
+A Taichi kernel should be used for initialization a huge tensor.